UPPMAX/programming_formalisms/docs/project_start/analysis_design.md

     Facilitate reusability through inherentance
     Interaction through behaviour

-???+ Excercise Model the Features of the projects as objects
+???+ Exercise Model the Features of the projects as objects

     using the graph feature of mermaid graph TD model objects that will be translated into the classes we will implement